jengelh/g-manual/index.rst

 terms of e.g. configuration, backup/restore, and replication.

-Assuming though that you are going for a new SQL server instance, source the MariaDB/MySQL packages from your environment, and have the service started both on next boot and immediately.
+Assuming though that you are going for a new SQL server instance, source the MariaDB/MySQL packages from your operating system, and have the service started both on next boot and immediately.

 .. image:: mysql-1.png